nice-digital/nice-design-system/README.md

 - moved component-specific colour variables out of core into their respective component SCSS.
 Also renamed appropriately e.g.`$colour-panel-default` and `$colour-panel-default-border` are now in @nice-digital/nds-panel and renamed to `$nds-colour-panel-default-background` and `$nds-colour-panel-default-border`
 - removed `nds-element` and `nds-modifier` and their aliases `nds-e` and `nds-m` as they were never used
 - Removed all placeholders and replaced with mixins
+- Removed grid mixins: either use the grid in markup or use your own custom grid with flexbox etc in CSS.